Gourmet French Cheeses you could easily get addicted to:

 Saint-Marcellin is a farmhouse cheese made from the milk of cows that graze in the mountainous Dauphiné Province in southeastern France.
 These small rounds with natural rinds, turn from white to light brown as they age.
 Inside, the pâte is softer and mild, but rich.

-Well I must say I really enjoyed my cheese tasting and being a cheese taster certainly ranks very highly in occupations that I would love doing.
+Well I must say I really enjoyed my cheese tasting and being a cheese taster certainly ranks very highly in occupations that I would love to have.
 Imagine travelling all around France and other countries and doing cheese tastings and reviews.
-Oooh! a job made in heaven.What do you think?
-Please comment below to tell me.
+Never mind the calories, but oooh! a job made in heaven.Comment below.